-Prahlad Jani is an Indian monk who claims he hasn’t eaten any food nor drunk any water since 1940.
-He says he is kept alive by the Hindu goddess Amba and sunshine.
+Prahlad Jani was an Indian monk who claimed he hadn’t eaten any food nor drunk any water since 1940.
+He said he was kept alive by the Hindu goddess Amba and sunshine.
 Kind of like a solar panel?

 There aren't any exceptions to this rule; if you don't give the body the fuel it needs it dies.
 And, you can't suck vitamin C, potassium, or iron out of the air.

 The World According to Ellen Greve

 The no-food-nor-water gang call themselves breatharians and one major guru of the fad is Ellen Greve.
 She’s an Australian woman who quickly realized that peddling her dietary advice needed a name with more pizzazz than Ellen Greve, so nowadays she’s called Jasmuheen.

 She is sustained, she says, by what she calls “Cosmic Micro Fuel.”
 Apparently, it’s all around us and it’s free even in the grocery stores where we waste our money on food.
 Silly Billies, aren’t we?